SS Empire Adur

 SS Empire Adur was a 1,479 ton steamship which was built in 1920 as the Griffdu.
 She was renamed Noyo in 1935 and in 1940 was sold to Thailand, being renamed Nang Suang Nawa, being seized in 1942 and renamed Empire Adur.
 She was sold to Thailand in 1948, reverting to Nang Suang Nawa and was lost at sea in 1955 while being towed to Hong Kong for scrapping.

 History

-Griffdu was built by J F Duthie & Co, Seattle, Washington.
+Griffdu was built by J. F. Duthie & Company, Seattle, Washington.
 She was the 37th and last ship built by Duthie.
 Griffdu was launched on 20 September 1920, and completed the following month.
 Her original owner was the Universal Steamship & Barge Co, Seattle.
 In 1925, Griffdu was sold to The Charles Nelson Co, San Francisco, serving with them for ten years.
 In 1935, Griffdu was sold to the Union Lumber Co, San Francisco, who renamed her Noyo.
 She served for five years before being sold to the Thai Niyom Panich Co, (Thai Navigation Co Ltd) Bangkok, who reflagged her and renamed her Nang Suang Nawa.
 In 1942, Nang Suang Nawa was seized, and passed to the Ministry of War Transport and renamed Empire Adur.
 She was placed under the management of the Singapore Straits Steamship Company.